kablamo/mvp.kablamo.org/page/cpan/exceptions/index.markdown

 critical part of your code.

 Try::Tiny::Tiny is a module which improves the performance of Try::Tiny anywhere its loaded in your stack.
-My benchmarks showed performance went from 20.2 times  slower than `eval` to 12.9 times slower than `eval`.
+My benchmarks showed performance went from 20.2 times  slower than `eval` to 12.9 times slower than `eval` which is nearly an order of magnitude improvement.

+Unlike the other modules reviewed here, Try::Tiny::Tiny isn't really intended as a replacement solution for die/eval.
+Its intended as a fix for dependencies that use Try::Tiny.

 #### Try::Catch